kevin-yn/soccer_website/README.md

 # soccer_website

-This is a website built using Node.js and mongoDB
+This website is built with MongdoDB, Express, Node.js It features CRUD using RESTful routes, Authentication, Authorization, and Data Association

-May 26, 2020:
-use mongoDB Atlas
-implement user sign up, login, logout.